morrownr/88x2bu-20210702/README.md

 Note: If your Linux distro does not fall into one of options listed below, you will need to research how to properly setup up the development environment for your system.
-General guidance is given the next paragraph.
+General guidance follows.

 Development Environment Requirements: (package names may vary by distro)